 I don't read a ton of romance, but Defying Convention was just the romantic novella I needed at the moment: sweet, adorable, but with enough serious themes that I didn't feel like it was total fluff.
-This book was the cutest, OK?
-The.
-Cutest.

 So What's It About?